bangpound/symfony-minimal/README.md

 What's inside?
 --------------

-The Symfony Standard Edition is configured with the following defaults:
+The Symfony Minimal Edition is configured with the following defaults:

   * An AppBundle you can use to start coding;

   * Twig as the only configured template engine;

-  * Doctrine ORM/DBAL;

-  * Swiftmailer;

   * Annotations enabled for everything.